NeonHorizon/lipopi/README.power_up_power_down.md

 You can run the script directly from the command line to test things out.

->NOTE - Be sure to Run sudo raspi-config and under "Advanced Options" select "Serial" followed by "No".
+>NOTE - Before doing anything, be sure to run **sudo raspi-config** and under "Advanced Options" select "Serial" followed by "No".
 >This prevents the Pi using GPIO 14 for the console (which would shut off the power).